 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 El Presidente is a fantastic rum cocktail.
 It pairs dry vermouth and light rum with orange curaçao and grenadine.
 It is slightly sweet, yet it has a delightful balance of flavors that is sure to delight any palate.

 This is a classic recipe that is found in a number of bartending guides from the 20th century.
 One of its first printings was in the famous "The Savoy Cocktail Book," an icon in the cocktail world written by Harry Craddock in 1930.
 With this recipe, you'll get a taste of the great drinks that came out of the Prohibition-era.

 You will find this to be a fantastic drink for summer, though it works well any time of the year.
 Since it does have a touch of elegance and is rather refined for a rum cocktail, it makes a fabulous dinner drink as well.

 In a cocktail shaker filled with ice, pour all of the ingredients.

-The grenadine may only be a dash, but should not be an afterthought that's casually tossed in.
+- The grenadine may only be a dash, but should not be an afterthought that's casually tossed in.
 Search out a real grenadine that's made with pomegranate or make your own grenadine at home.
-It's such a vital ingredient in the bar that its worth it and every drink you will notice the difference in every drink you mix it into.
+It's such a vital ingredient in the bar that it's worth it, and you will notice the difference in every drink you mix it into.